bravoosonja/portfolio-gatsbyjs/README.md

 * About component & its styling and animation effects
 * Skills component & its styling and animation effects
 * Contact component & its styling and animation effects
-* General layout to fit the project's purpose
+* General modification on design and layout to fit the project's purpose